Daye-Lee18/Daye-Lee18.github.io/_projects/1_project.md

     return manual_df
 ```

 Step (2): After completing the video selection and filtration process in the first step, we determine the emotional information present in each caption.
 For this purpose, **we use NRCLex, which uses a scoring method based on a predefined lexicon dictionary to calculate eight emotions present in a sentence: joy, trust, fear, surprise, sadness, disgust, anger, and anticipation.** We also include the calculation of positive, negative and neutral emotions from the previous step. **Consequently, the resulting data for each caption contains information on eight emotions along with positive, negative, and neutral sentiments.** We made a use of [NRC Lexicon library][nrclex] for this task.
-This emotion extraction process is applied to the three data splits we use in our experminets: **the refined 6K training data from the first step, the entire 1K test data, and a combination of 34 sentimental and 34 non-sentimental data used to analyze our model's results.** 즉, step (1)을 거친 training 데이터셋, 기존 1K test set은 validation set, 그리고 기존 1K test set에 step (1)을 거친 34 + non-sentimental 34 (총 68개)는 최종 test data로 사용되었다.
+This emotion extraction process is applied to the three data splits we use in our experminets: **the refined 6K training data from the first step, the entire 1K test data, and a combination of 34 sentimental and 34 non-sentimental data used to analyze our model's results.** In summary, we used the Step-(1)–processed dataset for training; treated the original 1K test set as the validation set; and constructed the final test set by selecting 34 Step-(1)–processed items and 34 non-sentimental items (68 in total) from the original 1K test set.

-More specifically, using the lexicon provided by the NRC Lexicon Library, we assigned emotion scores to each caption for the eight emotion types defined by Robert Plutchik: joy, trust, fear, surprise, sadness, disgust, anger, and anticipation.
-This results in a total of 11 columns in the original dataset.
-Remember, we apply this process to three datasets in the second step of assigning emotional information: the refined 6K training data from the first step, a combination of 34 sentimental and 34 non-sentimental data for a total of 68 test data, and the entire 1K test data.

 ### Proposed Model